 District officials are committed to cooperating with police officials and other law enforcement authorities to maintain a safe school environment.
-Police officials may enter school property or a school function to question, search or conduct a formal investigation involving students if they have a search or an arrest warrant, or probable cause to believe a crime has been or is being committed on school property or at a school function, or been invited by school officials.
+Police officials may enter school property or a school function to question or search a student or to conduct a formal investigation involving students if they have a search or an arrest warrant; or probable cause to believe a crime has been or is being committed on school property or at a school function; or been invited by school officials.